SpineEventEngine/chat-bot/README.md

 ## Build

-In order to build a distributive of the application, run:
+In order to build the application, run:

 ```bash
 ./gradlew clean build
 ```

-The `.tar` and `.zip` dists should be available under `build/distributions`.

 Also, it is possible to build a Docker image using [`jib`][jib]: